tree-crasher

 Warnings

 Certain warnings are disallowed in the CI build.
-You can reproduce the behavior
+This includes all rustc

-warnings by default, as well as a subset of
+warnings, as well as a subset of allowed-by-default lints.

 To allow a lint in one spot, use: